Craobh Rua GAA: History

-Craobh Rua Camlocha hurling club was established after a meeting of its founding members was held in Doyles pub Camlough in 1991.
+Craobh Rua Camlocha hurling club was established after a meeting of its founding members was held in Camlough in 1991.
 It was set up to help reintroduce hurling in the Camlough and Bessbrook areas of South Armagh.
-The clubs members now come from all around South Armagh including but not limited to Belleeks, Whitecross, Crossmaglen, Lislea and Mullaghbawn.
-The club was over 20 years in existence when it won its first Armagh JHC title in 2013.
+The clubs members now come from all around South Armagh, including from Belleeks, Whitecross, Crossmaglen, Lislea and Mullaghbawn.
+The club was over 20 years in existence when it won its first Armagh Junior Hurling Championship title in 2013.
 Craobh Rua have since added to their championship title tally.

-In 2021/2022 Craobh Rua had their most successful year, they won their third-ever Armagh junior title against Cuchulainn II team.
-This was also the clubs first time winning the Armagh title two years in a row.
+In 2021/2022, Craobh Rua won their third-ever Armagh junior title against Cuchulainn II team.
+This was also the club's first time winning the Armagh title two years in a row.
 In this year they also won the Ulster Junior Hurling Championship beating the Monaghan club Carrickmacross in the final.

-This is significant as it is the first team from County Armagh to win a junior hurling title in Ulster.
-The season came to a halt in Birmingham at the home of Warwickshire GAA when they lost in penalties (1–2) after extra time to Fullen Gaels in the quarter-finals of the All-Ireland.
+This was the first time a team from County Armagh won a junior hurling title in Ulster.
+The season came to a halt in Birmingham at the home of Warwickshire GAA when they lost in penalties (1–2) after extra time to Fullen Gaels in the quarter-finals of the 2021–22 All-Ireland Championship.